Stony the Road

 Stony the Road We Trod

-• –Interact with iconic leaders and foot soldiers of the civil rights movement
+• Interact with leaders, foot soldiers, and scholars of the civil rights movement

 Jen Reidel (right) shares a reflection on her Stony the Road experience.